-- bc.exe starts the UI for DevPartner Error Detection standalone. - bc.com is a small console program that spawns bc.exe and waits for it to complete.
+- bc. exe starts the UI for DevPartner Error Detection standalone. - bc.com is a small console program that spawns bc.exe and waits for it to complete.

 The difference between bc.exe and bc.com is important for batch scripts.
-Invoking bc.exe directly will start DevPartner Error Detection and continue on to the next command without waiting for bc.exe to complete.
-If the next step in the script is to check for a result, it won't be available.
+Invoking bc.exe directly starts DevPartner Error Detection and continues on to the next command without waiting for bc.exe to complete.
+If the next step in the script is to check for a result, it will not be available.